cseanburns/systems-librarianship/src/2a-using-gcloud-virtual-machines.md

-# Using gcloud for Virtual Machines
+# Using Google Cloud for Virtual Machines

 ## Virtual Machines